andy-maier/python-garbagetracker/docs/intro.rst

 and what is internal.

-This documentation describes only the external APIs of the garbagetracker project, and omits any internal symbols and any sub-modules.
+This documentation describes only the external APIs of the Yagot project, and omits any internal symbols and any sub-modules.